hse-project/hse-project.github.io/v2/docs/res/benchmarking.md

 KVDB [parameters](../gs/params.md#kvdb-parameters):

 * `throttling.init_policy` with a value determined by `kvdb_profile`
-* `durability.interval` with a value appropriate for the application
+* `durability.interval_ms` with a value appropriate for the application
 * `durability.mclass=staging` if a
 [staging media class](../gs/storage.md#media-classes) is configured for the KVDB